The Relational Origins of Rules in Online Communities: Findings

-Finally, behavioral regulations were especially important for many Fediverse leaders, many of whom had migrated from Twitter to the Fediverse due to concerns about behavior.
-FV7 created their community on Mastodon because Twitter was ``too toxic.''
-FV8 felt there were no rules in place on Twitter to protect their community, citing ``a lot of abuse and harassment'' that their members experienced.
-Many leaders, like FV16, adopted rules to protect their members from specific kinds of harassment and hate speech, such as racism or transphobia.
-FV10 explained how rules restricting such behaviors helped the community advertise to potential newcomers the community's ``vibe'' and helped ``creat[e] expectations for people who might want to join.''
-These leaders chose initial rules for \emph{functional} reasons: to establish expectations of acceptable behavior and content and in turn to structure participation to achieve their communities' goals.
+\textit{Regulating behavior} was an important justification for rule adoption across all three settings.
+For subreddit leaders, this was expressed by a common sentiment that the purpose of rules ``is to keep everybody safe'' and ``make it so the community doesn't become a toxic place'' (R9).
+Although Fandom leaders placed less emphasis on facilitating discussion, leaders still adopted rules to promote civility in Talk Pages, discussion forums, and in affiliated Discord servers that many Fandom communities used for synchronous chat.
+For example, FA11 explained how their rules are ``there for safety'' and ``to make people feel like they're included and they belong.''
+Behavioral regulations were especially important for Fediverse leaders, many of whom had migrated from Twitter to the Fediverse due to concerns about ``a lot of abuse and harassment'' going unpunished (FV8) and the sense that Twitter had become ``too toxic'' (FV7) to use.
+Fediverse leaders reported adopting rules to protect their members from specific kinds of harassment and hate speech, such as racism or transphobia (FV16).
+In sum, leaders chose initial rules for operational reasons: to establish expectations of acceptable behavior and content and in turn to structure participation to achieve their communities' goals.